Velocidex/velociraptor-docs/content/blog/html/2019/02/14/alerting_on_event_patterns/_index.md

 failed logons (although that is also good to know).

 But how do we write a query to detect this?
-Essentially the query needs to look back in time to see how many failed logon attempts preceeded each successful logon.
+Essentially the query needs to look back in time to see how many failed logon attempts preceded each successful logon.

 This is a typical problem which may be generalized as followed: